apache/camel/examples/camel-example-http-async/README.txt

   mvn exec:java -PCamelClient

-To stop the example hit ctrl + c
+To stop the server hit ctrl + c

 If you hit an problems please let us know on the Camel Forums http://camel.apache.org/discussion-forums.html